eclipse-tractusx/sldt-discovery-finder/docs/documentation.md

 ![response](media/Response_Delete_DF.PNG)

 ## Authentication & Authorization
 The service is secured by a OAuth2 compliant authorization.
-Every API calls has to provide a valid Bearer Token.
+Every API call has to provide a valid Bearer Token.
 Authorization is provided by a role based access.
 These roles are possible:

 | Role                      | Description                            |